-Dr. Daryl Williams, Director of Development in the Department of Chemical Engineering at Imperial College, and Dan Burnett, of Surface Measurement Systems, speak to AZoM about Inverse Gas Chromatography and how this established, but somewhat forgotten, technique can be used to accurately study the solid state properties of powders.
+Dr. Daryl Williams, Director of Development in the Department of Chemical Engineering at Imperial College, and Dan Burnett, of Surface Measurement Systems, speak to AZoM about Inverse Gas Chromatography and how this established, but somewhat forgotten, the technique can be used to accurately study the solid-state properties of powders.

 Could you please provide a brief introduction to the industry that Surface Measurement Systems works within?

-Surface Measurement Systems develops and engineers innovative experimental techniques and instrumentation for physico-chemical characterisation of complex solids.
+Surface Measurement Systems develops and engineers innovative experimental techniques and instrumentation for the physicochemical characterization of complex solids.
 We are the world leaders in Dynamic Vapour Sorption technology and Inverse Gas Chromatography instrumentation and solutions.
-Our products are used across many industry sectors including: pharmaceuticals, personal care, foods and flavours, nanomaterials, composites, biomaterials, and polymers.
+Our products are used across many industry sectors including pharmaceuticals, personal care, foods and flavors, nanomaterials, composites, biomaterials, and polymers.

 Could you briefly explain the basic technique behind Inverse Gas Chromatography?

-Inverse gas chromatography is a powerful way to characterise particulate and fibrous materials, especially their surface properties, using gas or vapour adsorption.
+Inverse gas chromatography is a powerful way to characterize particulate and fibrous materials, especially their surface properties, using gas or vapor adsorption.

 Inverse Gas Chromatography (IGC) reverts the traditional roles of the stationary and mobile phases of analytical chromatography.
-In IGC, a column is packed with a powder, particulate, fibre, or film.
-Then, IGC measures how long it takes a pulse of gas or vapour to travel through the column.
-This retention time allows access to a wide range of physico-chemical properties of the solid in the column, including surface free energies, works of adhesion/cohesion, heats of sorption, glass transition temperatures, solubility parameters, crosslink densities, and diffusion coefficients.
+In IGC, a column is packed with powder, particulate, fiber, or film.
+Then, IGC measures how long it takes a pulse of gas or vapor to travel through the column.
+This retention time allows access to a wide range of physicochemical properties of the solids in the column, including surface free energies, works of adhesion/cohesion, heats of sorption, glass transition temperatures, solubility parameters, crosslink densities, and diffusion coefficients.

 Inverse Gas Chromatography.
 Image Credit: Surface Measurement Systems